-If your property falls in value after buying it you may not be able to sell without making a loss, and staircasing up to 100% may be unaffordable.
+If your property falls in value after buying it, you may not be able to sell without making a loss, and staircasing up to 100% may be unaffordable.

 This means you may have no choice other than to stay in the property.

-These fees can vary from property to property and can be substantial, so make sure you check them with the housing association or council beforehand.
+These fees vary from property to property and can be substantial, so make sure you check them with the housing association or council beforehand.

 Shared ownership has attracted criticism in the past when rents and fees have increased steeply in a short space of time.

-It's a good idea to try to find out how much management fees and rent are likely to increase by each year before committing to buy.
+Find out how much management fees and rent are likely to increase by each year before committing to buy.